 Pros:

-- Lightweight, affordable camera.
+- Lightweight, affordable and compact.

 - Pairs with some fantastic APS-C lenses.